The Best Anti-Aging Secrets Dermatologists Won’t Tell You for Free

 Don’t wait until it’s too late to start Botox

 Because some fine lines and wrinkles are caused by repetitive movements, starting these treatments early, even in your late 20s and early 30s, can potentially help prevent them or slow their progression, according to Sejal Shah, New York City Cosmetic Dermatologist and founder of SmarterSkin Dermatology.
 “People are often afraid of injectables because they don’t want to look ‘frozen’ or overdone, but many neurotoxins (Botox, Dysport, and Xeomin) can look very natural when appropriately placed.”
 Just be sure to seek treatment from trained individuals, such as a board-certified dermatologist.
-Here’s everything you need to know about Botox.
+Next, check out the 10 anti-aging myths dermatologists need you to stop believing.